nobuaki-mzmt/cop_homo_tandem_cf-vs-cg/draft/draft_CoptoHomoTandem.md

 Same-sex sexual behavior (SSB) is an enigma in behavioral ecology as it does not result in reproduction.
 Proximately, the evolution of sexual signals is critical for the evolution of SSB in a sex-specific manner.
-For signal receivers, the loss of sexual signals leads to smaller sex differences, leading to frequent accidental SSB between receivers.
+For signal receivers, the loss of sexual signals leads to smaller phenotypic sex differences, leading to frequent accidental SSB between receivers.
 Alternatively, for senders, sexual signals could help locate another sender, enhancing intentional SSB as in heterosexual pairing.
-Here, we demonstrate this ink between sex pheromones and the frequency of same-sex pairing in two *Coptotermes* termites that use the same chemical as sex pheromones but in different quantities.
+Here, we demonstrate this link between sex pheromone signaling and the frequency of same-sex pairing in two *Coptotermes* termites that use the same chemical as sex pheromones but in different quantities.
 In termites, mating pairs engage in tandem runs, where a male follows a female with sex pheromones.
-We found that female-female tandems were more frequently observed in *C. formosanus,* whose females produce more pheromones, while the male-male tandems were more observed in *C. gestroi*, whose females produce fewer pheromones.
+We found that female-female tandems were more stable in *C. formosanus,* whose females produce more pheromones, while the male-male interactions were more frequent in *C. gestroi*, whose females produce fewer pheromones.
 Thus, stronger pheromones lead to sender-sender SSB, while weaker pheromones lead to receiver-receiver SSB.
-In both species, same-sex tandems were less stable than heterosexual tandems, contrasting with the finding with *Reticulitermes*, another group that shows frequent same-sex tandems.
+In both species, same-sex tandems were less stable than heterosexual tandems, contrasting with *Reticulitermes*, another termite group that shows frequent same-sex tandems.
 The proximate mechanism of SSB is diverse, reflecting the heterosexual context.

-**Keywords**: homosexual behavior, movement coordination, pheromone, same-sex sexual behavior, social insects
+**Keywords**: homosexual behavior, movement coordination, pheromone, same-sex pairing, social insects

 **Introduction**

 Same-sex sexual behavior (SSB) is widespread among diverse animals with considerable variations across taxa \[1–3\].
-In most species, the SSB is considered the result of mistaken identity \[3,4\], while in some cases, SSB provides adaptive value by making the best of a bad job with the shortage of heterosexual partners \[5,6\].
+In most species, the SSB is considered to result from mistaken identity \[3,4\].
+In some cases, SSB provides adaptive value by making the best of a bad job with the shortage of heterosexual partners \[5,6\].
 In either case, the occurrence of SSB is dependent on the mode of mating strategy in heterosexual contexts and strongly affected by the accuracy and